oerc-music/sofa-docker/Readme.md

 The outputs will all be stored in a nin-data directory managed by docker, but persisted between different containers/images.

-The actual location of the nin-data directory can be found with:
+The actual location of the nin-data directory can be found in:

 docker volume inspect nin-data

+specifically:

+docker volume inspect --format '{{ .Mountpoint }}' nin-data

 # Remixer Front End